jfalcou/ofw/README.md

 Using the library then boils down to including its include files and compile your applications using C++20.

-You can also use CMake FetchContent operation and use the `ofw` library target that our CMake exports.
+You can also use CMake FetchContent operation and use the `ofw::ofw` library target that our CMake exports.

 ## License
 This library is licensed under the MIT License as specified in the LICENSE.md file.